FredHutch/easybuild-life-sciences/docs/r.md

   nav: "docs"
 ---

-Beginning with R-3.5.1 there are two modudles for each release of R. The two modules are a base package and a custom Fred Hutch module.
+Beginning with R-3.5.1 there are two modules for each release of R. The two modules are a base package and a custom Fred Hutch module.
  The Fred Hutch R modules have the suffix `-fh1`.
-The `-fh1` module is spefific to the Hutch, and contains libraries that have been requested by Hutch users.
+The `-fh1` module is specific to the Hutch, and contains libraries that have been requested by Hutch users beyond those in the base module.
  The Fred Hutch module inherits the modules from the base module.
 The base module is maintained by the EasyBuild community.

-### Requesting Modules ###
+### Requesting Additional Libraries
 Adding every user request for libraries is becoming a challenge to support.
  The Fred Hutch R module has close to 1,000 libraries.
 Users are encouraged to install custom R libraries in their home directories.
-Users can submit install request for libraries that require system libraries.
+Users can submit install request for libraries that require system libraries by emailing `scicomp`.

-### User Installed Libraries ###
+### User Installed Libraries
 Use `install.packages("package-name")` to install packages in your home directory.
  Newer versions of R set the search path for user installed libraries.
 The search path is based on Major and Minor version numbers.
 Packages installed for